tomari/GeniusChimp/README.md

 ## Supported Devices

-Requires Android 4.0 and later.
+Requires Android 2.2 and later.

 Tablets are preferred for chimpanzees (they are not familiar with the tiny screen on smartphones).

-This application is verified using an Android 4.1.2 device (Sony SO-03E), and an Android 4.4 emulator.
+This application is verified using an Android 4.1.2 device (Sony SO-03E), Android 2.3.6 device (Google Nexus One), and an Android 4.4 emulator.
 This app does not request any permissions.